sdiehl/write-you-a-haskell/004_type_systems.md

 calculus admits strictly less programs than the untyped lambda calculus.

-The foundational idea in compilation of static typed languages is that a typed program can be transformed into an untyped program that *erases* type information but preserves the evaluation semantics of the typed program.
+The foundational idea in compilation of static typed languages is that a typed program can be transformed into an untyped program by *erasing* type information but preserving the evaluation semantics of the typed program.
 If our program has *type safety* then it can never "go wrong" at runtime.

 Of course the converse is not true, programs that do not "go wrong" are not